top of page

 925,31

-(*) this is the AFAC agreed with the Extraordinary Protocol of December 12, 2022.
+(*) This refers to the AFAC agreed upon with the Extraordinary Protocol of December 12, 2022.

 CATEGORY